Hannon-lab/FlaHMM/examples/make_bins/README.md

 ```
 *Step 1:* Restore the full contig names to `EDTA/genome.fa.mod.EDTA.anno/genome.fa.mod.out`, since EDTA will cap them at a fixed number of characters.
 Please note that this step is only relevant if using EDTA de-novo annotation output and assumes that files named `species/$species/$build/annotation/EDTA/genome.fa.mod.EDTA.anno/genome.fa.mod.out` are available.

-If using RepeatMasker output from another source, simply rename and copy your `.out` files into `species/$species/$build/annotation/EDTA/genome.fa.mod.EDTA.anno/genome.fa.mod.out` where `$species` may refer to the species and `$build` may refer to the genome assembly.
+If using RepeatMasker output from another source than EDTA, simply rename and copy your `.out` files into `species/$species/$build/annotation/EDTA/genome.fa.mod.EDTA.anno/genome.fa.mod.out` where `$species` may refer to the species and `$build` may refer to the genome assembly.
 However, any strings are valid as "$species/$build", e.g., "Dmel/dm6" or "My_secret_species/01".

 ```
 .
 02_tab.sh